sarubi/debs2016/README.md

 **How to Run**

 After building, you can just run the JAR file.
-Use the `test.sh` helper script to run a system for a test data set
+Use `testCase1.sh` through `testCase7.sh` helper scripts to run the system for several given test data sets

+Example: `./testCase1.sh`

 Use the `run.sh` helper script to run the system by giving the data set as arguments